mohdfirhat/database_to_csv/README.md

 ## Exception Handling

-The pipeline handles the following errors.
+The pipeline handles the following exceptions.

 - Local db file does not exist.
 - `expected_table_list` is empty.